puncha/petclinic/README.md

-# Pet Clinic in Java Spring 4
+# Pet Clinic by Spring Boot in Java

 ------